Phillips 66ers: 1946–1952: Bob Kurland era

-1953-1960: Restructure and Olympic triumphs
+1953–1960: Restructure and Olympic triumphs

 In 1953 a 6–6 foot forward named Pete Silas signed from the NCAA Georgia Tech Yellow Jackets.
-Silas had led the Southeastern Conference in scoring despite competing against such talented players as Cliff Hagen and Frank Ramsey and Louisiana State's Bob Pettit.
+Silas had led the Southeastern Conference in scoring despite competing against such talented players as Cliff Hagan and Frank Ramsey and Louisiana State's Bob Pettit.
 He made the Armed Forces All-Stars and played on the gold medal-winning Pan-American Games team in 1955.
-Despite the fact that Silas was in the Army the 66ers led by a 6-9 scoring-machine forward from Colorado named Burdie Haldorson won the 1956 Olympic Trials playoffs and sent five men to the 1956 Olympics.
+Despite the fact that Silas was in the Army the 66ers led by a 6–9 scoring-machine forward from Colorado named Burdie Haldorson won the 1956 Olympic Trials playoffs and sent five men to the 1956 Olympics.

 Haldorson set the team record by scoring 53 points against the Cleveland Pipers in 1960.
 He also tied Kurland's record by making the Olympic team for the second time in 1960 Olympics.
 He retired after that and went to work for Phillips' Denver division.